vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

     // ...
 ```

-Basically, `[:]` is compiler magic that allows you to treat the elements of the vector as they were a parameter pack.
+`[:]` is basically compiler magic that allows you to treat the elements of the vector as if they were a parameter pack.
 It's all syntactic sugar for regular run-time operations that you would perform using a loop.
 I find it extremely valuable and I think that is the right direction forward for C++ - would love to see a paper proposed for standardization.

 ### outrage

-Of course, an observation I made regarding the gap between compile-time and run-time features in C++ in the context of a personal hobby gamedev project attracted the attention of the Twitter gamedev community, whose first reaction was naturally to either (1) mockingly retweet my original code snippet, showing one's followers how stupid those C++ programmers are, or (2) comment on how the code was "retarded" and how my tweet was setting a negative example for young developers and should be shunned.
+Of course, an observation I made regarding the gap between compile-time and run-time features in C++ in the context of a personal hobby gamedev project attracted the attention of part of the Twitter gamedev community, whose first reaction was naturally to either (1) mockingly retweet my original code snippet, showing one's followers how "stupid those C++ programmers are", or (2) comment on how the code was "retarded" and how my tweet was setting a negative example for young developers and should be shunned.

-While sad, I was very disappointed to see that some people whose work I truly admire also had something very disheartening to tell me:
+While that's already sad, I even more disappointed by seeing that some people whose work I truly admire also had something very disheartening to tell me:

 <center>